matheuslenke/100-days-of-swift/README.md

 **Day 64** Today i learned more about debugging, how to use assert, how to use breakpoints in xCode and how to view my views hierarchy when my app is running, so i can debug elements too

 **Day 65** Today i applied what i learned in Day 64 in project 1 and project 5, using breakpoints, asserts and Exception breakpoints to debug forced errors in my apps

+**Day 66** Today was a hard day, it took me more than one day to do it.
+I need to make from scratch a game of a shooting gallery, and it was a little hard.
+I needed to use a mix of concepts from the Spaceship game and the Penguins game, but after a lot of debugging that i learned in the last days, i finally made it work and liked the result.
+If i worked a little more in it, it would definetly be a good simple game to launch on AppStore